mattyoung101/dotfiles/config/nvim/README.md

 ## Wishlist (plugins to be added and changes to make)
 - SystemVerilog LSP
     - Probably either svls or Veridian
+    - Must have completion (even if that requires universal ctags)
+    - May require custom plugin or us to cope with NodeJS LSPs
+- Better markdown
-- Markdown auto complete like in IntelliJ (e.g. when you press enter it'll keep the list going)
+    - Auto complete like in IntelliJ (e.g. when you press enter it'll keep the list going)
-- Better spelling so words like IntelliJ are marked valid
-- Markdown plugin to show stuff like _italics_ and **bold** in actual italics and bold in the editor
+    - Show stuff like _italics_ and **bold** in actual italics and bold in the editor
+    - May require custom plugin
+- Better spelling
+    - CamelCase and camelCase and snake_case should work as word separators
+    - Add more dictionaries from "cspell" (without using cspell because I don't want to touch nodejs on a ten foot pole) -> this will require compiling custom spell files
+    - Fix this: the word "Ethan" is marked as valid, but "Ethan's" (with the apostrophe s) is invalid.
+We should ignore words that
+    - Fully uppercase words (i.e. acronyms) should be ignored
-- Make the TODO plugin work with Markdown
+- Make the TODO plugin work with Markdown (basically regex for "TODO" everywhere)
-- File navigation menu should open by default on the left hand side
+- Make the TODO plugin highlighting look less ugly
+- Telescope search results should be centred on screen

 **Done:**

 - (DONE) Autosave
     - TODO: Configure it so that if you create a new file like `nvim test.txt`, it does _NOT_ autosave
+    - TODO: make it not autosave as often
 - (DONE) Tabs
 - (DONE) Git integration
+- (DONE) File navigation menu should open by default on the left hand side
+    - Technically I changed nothing, you just do `nvim .` instead of `nvim`